imaneAllay/python-1-exercises/Assignments.md

 Create a Python function named `hello_world` that accepts a string that represents the number of times the following message is printed on the console: `Hello World from Python!`.
-This function must convert the string to an integer and must use a for loop to print the message to the console.
+This function must convert [ReadMe.md](ReadMe.md)the string to an integer and must use a for loop to print the message to the console.

 Usage: